Mixed Hydrocarbon Oil: What You Need to Know

 Aromatics: These hydrocarbons contain benzene rings, contributing to the oil’s solvency and stability.
 Examples include benzene, toluene, and xylene.

-The varying proportions of these components give mixed hydrocarbon oils their unique properties, making them suitable for different industrial applications.
+The varying proportions of these components give hydrocarbon lubricant their unique properties, making them suitable for different industrial applications like hydrocarbon used as lubricant etc.

 Production of Mixed Hydrocarbon Oil